Sc1borg/startup/notes.md

 ## React Part 2: Reactivity

 Dude, react is so cool!
 I love putting listeners in, and it's crazy the amount of functionality that can be quickly created. and it's all pretty simple.
 You just need to use react states - oh you can't forget to import those or it will break everything. useEffect is for "side effects" like things that affect other things than just the passed in/out

+## Service
+This one was a little tricky.
+Mostly because I'm really bad at file structure.
+I feel like I can run the code, but structuring it is so hard!
+Using node.js is pretty easy.
+Creating the endpoints might be easier than just in java